xmtp/xmtp-dot-org/docs/dev-concepts/start-building.md

 - Use the JavaScript client SDK (`xmtp-js`) to [cache the conversation list](https://xmtp.org/docs/client-sdk/javascript/tutorials/quickstart#cache-conversations)
 - Use the Kotlin client SDK (`xmtp-android`) to [cache the conversation list](https://xmtp.org/docs/client-sdk/kotlin/tutorials/quickstart#cache-convers`ations)
-- With the React client SDK (`react-sdk`), enable the conversation cache when initializing the client and use virtualized lists for conversations (e.g. `react-virtuoso`)
+- With the React client SDK (`react-sdk`), enable the conversation cache when initializing the client

 ### Cache message histories

 Serialize securely stored `DecodedMessage` histories, avoiding the need to download and decrypt the same message on every session.

 - Use the JavaScript client SDK (`xmtp-js`) to [serialize securely stored decoded message histories](https://github.com/xmtp/xmtp-js/releases/tag/v8.0.0)
-- With the React client SDK (`react-sdk`), use virtualized lists for messages (e.g. `react-virtuoso`) and message caching with the `useCachedMessages` hook
+- With the React client SDK (`react-sdk`), use message caching with the `useCachedMessages` hook

 ### Page through messages